 Children will have a greater opportunity to access 60 minutes of daily sport and physical activity, whether that be in school, after school or during weekends and holidays, under new Government plans revealed recently.
 The School Sport and Activity Action Plan, outlined by Education Secretary Damian Hinds, Sport Minister Mims Davies and Minister for Public Health, Seema Kennedy, will set out a range of new measures to strengthen the role of sport within a young person’s daily routine, explain how teachers and parents can play their part, and promote a joined-up approach to physical activity and mental wellbeing.
 It comes after the latest data from Sport England’s Active Lives Children and Young People survey showed that a third of children are currently doing fewer than 30 minutes of physical activity a day.

 Launching in September 2019 Sussex Bears Wheelchair Basketball team is proud to be partnering up with Collyer’s and Horsham District Council to run taster sessions in wheelchair basketball.
-The Collyer’s College sports hall a fully accessible venue that is already used by other inclusive sports.
+The Collyer’s sports hall is a fully accessible venue that is already used by other inclusive sports.